-Instead of writing like a rookie, you’ll have an edge in writing anything — your next research paper, memo, job application, cover letter, blog post, essay or novel.
+The solution is quite painless.
+Instead of writing like a rookie, you’ll have an edge in writing anything — from your next research paper, memo, job application, cover letter, blog post or essay, to your novel.
 Even your texts or emails will look sharper.

 The difference between “it” vs. “they”

-Going through a few examples will show you how this works.
+Let’s go through a few examples to show you how this works.

 Examples using “it” vs. “they”